Rare Oncology

 Clinical trials

-Clinical trials are underway to evaluate nirogacestat for pediatric patients with desmoid tumors and ovarian granulosa cell tumors, and to evaluate mirdametinib for patients with NF1-PN and low-grade gliomas.
-The Children’s Oncology Group (COG) clinical trial for children and adolescents with progressive, surgically unresectable desmoid tumors is fully enrolled in addition to the Phase 2b ReNeu clinical trial for children and adults with NF1-PN.
+Clinical trials are underway to evaluate nirogacestat for pediatric patients with desmoid tumors and ovarian granulosa cell tumors, and to evaluate mirdametinib for patients with low-grade gliomas.
+The Children’s Oncology Group (COG) clinical trial for children and adolescents with progressive, surgically unresectable desmoid tumors is fully enrolled.

 Desmoid tumors